bytexenon/lenooby09.github.io/assets/testamonials/readme.md

 "`how can someone be so terminally online, unbelievable smh smh`" - bytexenon

+"`Damn, bro is turning into a Linux neckbeard more and more every day 💀💀💀`" - bytexenon

 # Quotes

 "`Go to bed 😭`" - bytexenon

-"`Damn, bro is turning into a Linux neckbeard more and more every day 💀💀💀`" - bytexenon
+"`YOU'RE A MEANIEEE`" - bytexenon"

+"`IF YOU CONTINUE BULLYING ME IM GONNA- actually i dont wanna get pinned again 😟`" - bytexenon